Terradue/doc-tep-geohazards/source/tutorials/setap.rst

 =========================

-Once the *Product (url) list* field is filled with the selected data, it is possible to set remaining parameters.
+Once the *Product (url) list* field is filled with the selected data, it is possible to set the remaining parameters.

 .. figure:: assets/tuto_setap_4.png
    :figclass: align-center